IvanMurciaRuda/Climate-ETL-Project/README.md

 - **Loads** clean data into PostgreSQL with UPSERT operations
 - **Visualizes** results in an interactive Power BI dashboard
 - **Orchestrates** everything with Apache Airflow in Docker containers

-Perfect for **portfolio showcase** and demonstrating real-world data engineering skills.

 ---